Arvinth-Krishna/Reco-PC-Server/README.md

 * !notification "*message*"
     > sends a notification to the computer

+                   e.g: !notification who are you?

 * !powershell "*command*"
 	> executes *command* in Powershell

 * !restart or !restart *seconds*
-	> restarts your computer immediately or with a time delay in minutes, e.g: !restart 30
+	> restarts your computer immediately or with a time delay in minutes,

+                   e.g: !restart 30

 * !say "*text*"
 	> uses powershell commands and a TTS engine to make your computer say something

+                   e.g: !say Reco

 * !screenshot or !screenshot *seconds*
 	> takes a screenshot of your computer and sends it back to you

+                   e.g: !screenshot 1

 * !shutdown or !shutdown *seconds*
-	> shuts down your computer immediately or with a time delay in minutes, e.g: !shutdown 30
+	> shuts down your computer immediately or with a time delay in minutes,

+                   e.g: !shutdown 30

 * !sleep or !sleep *seconds*
-	> sleeps your computer immediately or with a time delay in minutes, e.g: !sleep 30
+	> sleeps your computer immediately or with a time delay in minutes,

+                   e.g: !sleep 30

 * !url *website*
 	> Opens the website in your browser

+                   e.g: !url www.google.com

 Note: Some commands may require elevated privileges on Linux.